Madeline McDowell Breckinridge: Equal rights

 Frustrated by the lack of influence that she and other women had with state politicians regarding social reform, Breckenridge began lobbying the right for women to vote so they would have a greater voice in the political process.
 From 1912 to 1915 and 1919 to 1920, Breckinridge served as president of the Kentucky Equal Rights Association.

-By the mid 1910s, membership of this group had expanded to 119 of the 120 counties in Kentucky.
+By the mid-1910s, membership of this group had expanded to 119 of the 120 counties in Kentucky.
 In 1914, Breckinridge along with her cousin Laura Clay spoke to the Kentucky Legislation to introduce a suffrage movement.
 Breckinridge stated that in the cities women were taking an equal role with men in fighting "political corruption, vice, and faith."

-She continued by saying that women had helped in framing laws to make the state better and was placed on commissions because officials knew the women were interested and would do a good job.
+She continued by saying that women had helped in framing laws to make the state better and were placed on commissions because officials knew the women were interested and would do a good job.
 She finished her speech by appealing to the legislator's sense of justice and asked them to show courage by voting to submit the proposed amendment to the voters.

 Although this attempt failed, they were the first women to address a joint session of the Kentucky Legislature.
 The Herald reported that the two women were not invited to speak because the majority want to hear their speech on suffrage, but because legislators felt they had a duty to inform themselves on the issue.

-Women were given the right to vote in school elections in 1912, based on her lobbying efforts as legislative chair of the Kentucky Federation of Women's Clubs.
+Women had gained the right to vote in school elections in 1912, based on her lobbying efforts as legislative chair of the Kentucky Federation of Women's Clubs.
 Breckinridge had argued that Kentucky had an illiteracy rate of over 12%.
 She went on to argue that the rate was much lower in all other states where women were able to vote in school elections.
 She also said that men had not taken enough interest in school elections and were not going to the polls and voting.
 This led to about two-thirds of the district trustees being appointed by county superintendents rather than being elected.

 Breckenridge was, between 1913 and 1915, vice president of the National American Woman Suffrage Association.
 She spoke about women's suffrage in several states.
 Breckenridge was also a member of the Fayette Equal Rights Association, which was a chapter of the Kentucky Equal Rights Association.
 Its goal was to gain state and federal legislation for women's right to vote.
 A "leading political figure", she was involved with the Woman's Democratic Club of Kentucky.

+As an example of her humor noted above, she is probably best known for a retort to then Governor James B. McCreary, “Kentucky women are not idiots---even though they are closely related to Kentucky men.”
+In Kentucky she challenged old-school politicians such as Congressman Ollie James state Senator J. Campbell Cantrill.